AdobeDocs/graphql-mesh-gateway/src/pages/gateway/batching.md

 }
 ```

+## Batching example

 The `Reviews` source takes an array of product SKUs and returns an array of reviews for each SKU.
-To make a single network request to the `Reviews` source for multiple SKUs, modify the mesh configuration to contain the following keys:
+To make a single network request to the `Reviews` source for multiple SKUs, add `keysArg` and `keyField` to your mesh.

 <InlineAlert variant="info" slots="text"/>